 As well, Russia is a major supplier of arms to China, and military cooperation between the two states is increasing.
 In 2001 the two signed the Russia-China Friendship and Cooperation Treaty, the first such bilateral treaty since 1950.
 A major point covered "joint actions to offset a perceived US hegemonism".
 That was two months before September 11 and the ensuing Iraq invasion.
 In August 2005 the two countries held their first joint military exercises to increase bilateral coordination in "fighting the war on terrorism".

-Chinese tanks and marines in amphibious exercise
+Chinese tanks and marines in amphibious exercise with Russian troops

 They realize more than one can play the game.
 In May, Russian Defense Minister Sergei Ivanov hosted the chief of staff of the People's Liberation Army and discussed increased cooperation in the context of Russia's and China's leading role in the Shanghai Cooperation Organization (SCO).
 Russia will increase deliveries of selected military technology to China as well as train Chinese military at the institutes of the Russian Ministry of Defense.